Skip navigation

 The content of this module will be in line with the SRA Assessment Specification for SQE 1:

-On completion of this module you will apply relevant core legal principles and rules to realistic client based and ethical problems and situations in the area of civil dispute resolution.
-These areas will be considered using contract and tort legal knowledge and principles, you will be expected to understand the basics of both of these legal areas and apply them to realistic scenarios in order to advise a client, either bringing a claim or defending an action.
+On completion of this module you will apply relevant core legal principles and rules to realistic client based and ethical problems and situations in the relevant areas of Functioning Legal Knowledge.
+These areas will be considered in the context of civil and/or criminal litigation and you will be expected to understand the basics of both of these legal areas and apply them to realistic scenarios in order to advise a client, either bringing a claim/prosecution or defending an action.

 The module will take you through a claim from initially seeing a client including initial considerations around parties, funding a claim, limitation, causes of action, jurisdiction, through where and how to start proceedings, responding to proceedings and how to terminate proceedings at an early stage.
 It will also then cover how cases are managed by the court and what evidential issues you may encounter during the process of a claim.
 Finally it will deal with considerations for trial, including costs issues that may arise at the end of or during the dispute resolution process.

-This module will therefore support you in preparing for the SQE 1 assessment in dispute resolution.
+This module will therefore support you in preparing for the SQE 1 assessment.

 More information